 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- If you are pregnant or breastfeeding, talk to your doctor before taking this medicine.
-Check with your doctor if you have heart disease, high blood pressure, diabetes, an overactive thyroid, or an enlarged prostate.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, high blood pressure, diabetes, thyroid problems, or an enlarged prostate.

-- You should not use this medicine for more than 3 days unless you have talked to your doctor.
+- Do not use this medicine for more than 3 days unless your doctor tell you to.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 If you notice these less serious side effects, talk with your doctor:

 - Burning or stinging inside of your nose